Noel Martin (British Army officer): Early life and military career

 Martin was born on 23 December 1892 in Portrush, Ireland.
 His father, John Charles Martin, was a doctor born in British India and trained at Trinity College, Dublin.

 Martin attended the Royal Military Academy, Woolwich, and from there was commissioned into the Royal Artillery on 19 July 1912.
 Clement West, Colin Jardine, Harold Price-Williams and Bernard Young, all future general officers, were among his fellow graduates.
 On the outbreak of the First World War in August 1914, he accompanied the British Expeditionary Force (BEF) to France, and served on the Western Front from 1914 to 1918.
-He was awarded the Military Cross for bravery in commanding a battery under fire, and the Distinguished Service Order for having brought a field gun into action ahead of his supporting infantry.
+He was awarded the Military Cross for bravery in commanding a battery under fire.
+The citation for The medal reads:

+He was also awarded the Distinguished Service Order for having brought a field gun into action ahead of his supporting infantry.

 By the end of the war, he held the rank of captain (acting major) and commanded B Battery, 74th Brigade RFA, which was serving with the Guards Division.